neynt/dotfiles3/README.md

 Dotfiles that I can take anywhere.

-Files in this directory should be placed relative to ~.
+### Installing

-To install a file or directory:
+To symlink a file or directory to this repo's directory:

 ```
 $ ./install.sh .vimrc
 $ ./install.sh .vim/colors
 ```

+You will be asked before the script tries to delete any files that already exist.

+### Tracking new config files

-To take control of an existing file or directory:
+To copy an existing file or directory to the repo:

 ```
 $ ./take.sh ~/.vimrc
 $ ./take.sh ~/.vim/colors
 ```

+Then, use `install.sh` to symlink the original files.